Why Google Assistant supports so many more languages than Siri, Alexa, Bixby, and Cortana

 Another technique — parametric TTS — taps mathematical models to recreate sounds that are then assembled into words and sentences.
 The data required to generate those sounds is stored in the parameters (variables), and the speech itself is created using a vocoder, which is a voice codec (a coder-decoder) that analyzes and synthesizes the output signals.

 Still, TTS is an easier problem to tackle than language comprehension — particularly with deep neural networks like WaveNet 2 at speech engineers’ disposal.
 Translatotron, which was demoed last May, can translate a person’s voice into another language while retaining their tone and tenor.
-And in August, Google AI researchers showed that they could drastically improve the quality of speech synthesis and generation using audio data sets from both native and non-native English speakers who have neurodegenerative diseases and techniques from Parrotron, an AI tool for people with impediments.
+And in August, Google AI researchers showed that they could drastically improve the quality of speech synthesis and generation using audio data sets from both native and non-native English speakers with neurodegenerative diseases and techniques from Parrotron, an AI tool for people with impediments.

 In a related development, in a pair of papers Google researchers recently revealed ways to make machine-generated speech sound more natural.
 In a study coauthored by Tacotron co-creator Yuxuan Wang, transfer of things like stress level were achieved by embedding style from a recorded clip of human speech.
 As for the method described in the second paper, it identified vocal patterns to imitate speech styles like those resulting from anger and tiredness.